John Elton: Life

+On receipt of the intelligence the Russia Company despatched Jonas Hanway to make inquiry concerning Elton's proceedings.
+Hanway arrived at Rasht on 3 December 1743 and found Elton earnestly pressing forward the construction of Iranian vessels.
+The Russian court, indignant at Elton's action, refused to countenance the Caspian trade and ruined the expectations of the Russia Company.
 In the meanwhile Elton had constructed a ship of twenty guns for Nader Shah, of which he was placed in command.
 He was appointed admiral of the Caspian, and received orders to oblige all Russian vessels on those waters to salute his flag.
 During his service to Nader, he also twice transported supplies to Baku, and surveyed the southern coast of Dagestan as a preparation for another episode in his Dagestan campaign.

 The Russia Company, in October 1744, vainly ordered him to return to England, Elton replying by the transmission of a decree from Nader Shah, dated 19 November 1745, forbidding him to quit Iran.
 Offers of a pension from the Russia Company and a post in the navy from the British government were equally ineffectual.
-Disregarding the injury which he was inflicting on the Russia Company, he maintained that a British subject may with loyalty take service with any foreign potentate on friendly terms with England, and that he was under no obligations to Russia.
+Disregarding the injury which he was inflicting on the Russia Company, he maintained that a British subject may with loyalty take service with any foreign potentate on friendly terms with Britain, and that he was under no obligations to Russia.
 On the death of Nader in 1747 he narrowly escaped assassination, but found protection from several of the Iranian princes.
 Finally, however, in April 1751, he espoused the cause of Mohammad Hasan Khan Qajar, and was besieged in his house at Gilan by the rival faction.
 He was subsequently taken prisoner by the governor of Gilan, Hajj Jamal Fumani, for his unwillingness to protect Rasht against the advancing Qajars.
 He was later shot dead.
 A great part of Elton's diary during his first expedition to Iran in 1739 is printed in Jonas Hanway's Historical Account of the British Trade over the Caspian Sea (1754).
 Lake Elton in south-eastern Russia is probably named after him.

-John Elton was the inventor of Elton's quadrant who patented his design in 1728 and published details of the instrument in the Philosophical Transactions of the Royal Society in 1732.